 Our business is exposed to reductions in consumer discretionary spending because our target customers operate in the food-away-from-home industry.
 Consumer discretionary spending may be affected by many factors outside of our control, including general economic conditions, inflation, disposable income levels, consumer confidence levels, heightened volatility in the financial markets, and uncertain political environment and supply chain disruptions.
 In uncertain economic environments, consumers may choose to spend discretionary dollars less frequently, which could result in a decline in consumers' food-away-from-home purchases, particularly in more expensive restaurants, and, consequently, adversely impact the businesses of our customers by, among other things, reducing the frequency with which our customers' customers choose to dine out or the amount they spend on meals while dining out.
 If our customers' sales decrease, our profitability could decline as we spread fixed costs across lower sales volume.
-Also, similar economic conditions could lead to consumers might ultimately make long-lasting changes to their discretionary spending behavior, including dining out less frequently on a permanent basis or purchasing less on our direct-to-consumer platforms.
+Also, similar economic conditions could lead to consumers purchasing less from our direct-to-consumer platforms.
+Moreover, if a prolonged downturn or uncertain outlook in the economy were to occur, consumers might ultimately make long-lasting changes to their discretionary spending behavior, including dining out less frequently on a permanent basis or purchasing less on our direct-to-consumer platforms.
 Accordingly, any such effects could harm our business, financial condition or results of operations.
 Our continued success will depend in part upon our ability to anticipate, identify and respond to changing economic and other conditions and the impact that those conditions may have on discretionary consumer spending.